Football in Rwanda: Club football

 The Rwandan Premier League is the country's top competition, with APR FC its most successful club.
 The Rwandan Cup is the main knock-out competition, with Rayon Sports FC the leading side in the cup.
 On the international stage Rwandan sides have enjoyed some success in the regional Kagame Inter-Club Cup, with Rayon Sport taking the title in 1998, APR FC winning in 2005 and 2007 and ATRACO FC successful in 2009.

 As of 2013 they are the only country in East Africa to have an established women's football league, the Rwanda Women's Football League.

 Football stadiums in Rwanda

+This is a list with football stadiums in Rwanda with a capacity of at least 5,000.
+The largest non-football stadium by capacity in Rwanda is the 10,000-capacity indoor stadium named BK Arena.